This article was originally published as a part of Mediaplanet’s The Future of Work campaign.

 The most successful freelancers keep their skills honed through regular design exercises, like Dribbble’s Weekly Warm-Up, or expand their knowledge base through digital learning communities like Skillshare or Udemy, which offer the ability to take online classes on your schedule.
 With our design community reporting that Motion and Illustration will be the top technical skills to know in the next 2-3 years, there’s no time but the present to start investing in yourself.

 Outside of technical skills, the designers we surveyed also reported an interest in improving their communication and business skills, too.
 In many cases, being a freelancer equates to being self-employed, which can come with a new set of challenges.
 Not only are you working on your creative projects, you’re also managing client reporting, balancing your finances, developing contracts, and more.
-As such, freelancers should consider refining their business acumen through e-courses and other online resources, or connecting with a volunteer business mentor via organizations like SCORE.
+As such, freelancers should consider refining their business acumen through online design courses and other resources, connecting with a volunteer business mentor via organizations like SCORE, or signing up to business management software like Bonsai where you can set up proposals, contracts, invoice templates, and more.

 Connect and Collaborate